bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 The integration of efficient search, adaptive learning, and a vast repository of knowledge allows Q* to tackle problems with a level of sophistication and effectiveness previously unattainable.
 From urban planning to healthcare, from environmental management to the methods of scientific research, the applications of Q* are expected as diverse as they are impactful.

 In closing, Q\* stands not just as a speculative step forward towards on top of the recent AI achievements but also as a beacon of what is possible in the future.
 It invites us to imagine a world where complex problems are met with equally sophisticated solutions, where AI not only supports but enhances human decision-making, and where the boundaries of what we can solve expand beyond what we currently perceive.
-Subsequently, we will proceed with a more technically nuanced assessment of the Q* method.
-Subsequently, should our speculative understanding prove accurate, we intend to design and implement as the next natural progression.
+Subsequently, we will proceed with a more technically assessment of the Q* method.
+Subsequently, should our speculative understanding prove accurate, we intend to design and implement the system as the next natural progression.

 ## Resources